Xylosandrus germanus: Slovakia

 Researchers have data from their experiment conducted in western Slovakia spanning from 2010 to 2012 (Forest District Prievidza, Duchonka locality, 48°40´S, 18°05´V).
 In oak stands with an average age of 60–80 years, they deployed Lindgren funnel traps equipped with ethanol Ultra High Release (UHR) gelled lures, each weighing approximately 120 grams.
 Various studies affirm the high attractiveness of ethanol-based lures to ambrosia beetles, including X. germanus.
 In 2010, they captured 19 X. germanus imagoes, followed by 40 imagoes in 2011 and 77 imagoes in 2012, for a total of 136 imagoes over the three-year period.
 The results suggest that the observed increase in its occurrence during the study is likely not a random phenomenon.
 Based on existing literature and studies, researchers infer that the first instance of X. germanus in Slovakia was in 2010 during the experiment.
-However, researchers believe this species might have been present in the forests several years before our detection.
+However, researchers believe this species might have been present in the forests several years before first detection.